kedacore/keda-docs/content/docs/2.0/scalers/azure-service-bus.md

 - `subscriptionName` - Name of the Azure Service Bus queue to scale on. *(Optional, required when `topicName` is specified)*
 - `namespace` - Name of the Azure Service Bus namespace that contains your queue or topic. *(Optional, required when pod identity is used)*
 - `connectionFromEnv` - Name of the environment variable your deployment uses to get the connection string of the Azure Service Bus namespace. *(Optional, can use TriggerAuthentication as well)*
-- `queueLength` - Amount of active messages in your Azure Service Bus queue or topic to scale on. *(Required)*
+- `messageCount` - Amount of active messages in your Azure Service Bus queue or topic to scale on. *(Required)*

 > 💡 **NOTE:** Service Bus Shared Access Policy needs to be of type `Manage`.
 Manage access is required for KEDA to be able to get metrics from Service Bus.